 Despite our proximity to the coast, the Villages of Citrus Hills has elevations of over 260’ above sea level and no portion of our community is in a flood zone.
 As a result, Citrus Hills suffered none of the storm-surge related flooding that devastated so many other parts of the state.
 Hurricanes are a rain-event for us—nothing more, nothing less.
 Other than minor cleanup of fallen leaves and branches, we experienced no notable damage.“

-Located less than an hour from The Villages, the Villages of Citrus Hills is a Florida Retirement Community with single-family homes and maintenance-free villas that have been built with today’s demanding baby-boomer in mind.
+Located less than an hour from The Villages, the Villages of Citrus Hills is a Florida Retirement Community with single-family homes and maintenance-free villas that have been built with today’s demanding retiree in mind.
 But what makes the promise of Florida Retirement in the Villages of Citrus Hills truly come together for today’s new breed of active adult retiree is its extraordinary collection of world-class community country club amenities and extensive social activities.
 Villages of Citrus Hills offers a variety of home styles and neighborhoods to choose from.

 Other Inland Areas